 Dr. Naqvi believes that practicing medicine is all about compassion—serving humanity in the most intimate way possible.
 Through addressing seniors’ complex medical, physical and psychosocial needs, she works alongside the primary care provider to keep patients active, functional and in their homes as long as possible.

-Dr. Naqvi splits her time between seeing patients at the Community Hospital East HATS clinic and attending on patients at Wildwood and Miller East as a part of the Touchpoint Senior Living team.
+Dr. Naqvi splits her time between seeing patients at the Community Hospital East HATS clinic and attending on patients as part of the Touchpoint Senior Living team.